GGadow/html_toc/README.md

 The gem consists of a single module, <span style="color:#009900;">HtmlToc</span>, which exposes a single public method, <span style="color:#009900;">process</span>.

-<span style="color:#009900;">#process</span> starts by performing a case-insensitive search for a token, **\[\[toc\]\]**.
-If no token is found, the unmodified source text is return.
+<span style="color:#009900;">#process</span> starts by performing a case-insensitive search for a pseudo-tag, **&lt;toc /&gt;**.
+If it is found, the unmodified source text is return.

-If the token is found, <span style="color:#009900;">#process</span> scans for header tags falling within a provided range; if the header does not already have an id attribute, one is added.
-If no matching headers are found, the token is removed and the modified source text is returned.
+If the tag is found, <span style="color:#009900;">#process</span> scans for header tags falling within a provided range.
+If a matching header does not already have an id attribute, one is added.
+If no matching headers are found, the **&lt;toc /&gt;** pseudo-tag is removed and the modified source text is returned.

 If headers are found, a link is generated for each matching header.
 The link text is taken from the header text, and the link's href points to the header's id.
 Each link wrapped in a div tag; the div is given a class name that matches is level relative to the search range.
 The link divs are wrapped in a few more divs with unique ids to create the table of contents.
-Lastly, the table of contents replaces the token and the modified source is returned.
-The classes and id allow the page to be styled in accordance with the website's design context.
+Lastly, the table of contents replaces the **&lt;toc /&gt;** pseudo-tag and the modified source is returned.
+The classes and id allow the page to be styled to match the website's design context.
 The resulting table of contents might look like this:

 <div style="border:solid 1px #000000;margin-left:1em;">